BBVA/spark-benchmarks/docs/TestDFSIO.md

   write --numFiles 10 --fileSize 1GB --outputDir hdfs://<hdfs-namenode>:8020/benchmarks/DFSIO
 ```

+This test will run the corresponding *write* test using 10 input files of size 1GB.

-For more information about submitting applications, please, visit the [Spark's documentation](https://spark.apache.org/docs/latest/submitting-applications.html).
+For more information about submitting applications, please, refer to the [Spark's documentation](https://spark.apache.org/docs/latest/submitting-applications.html).

 The benchmark accepts different arguments passed to the main method of the main class.
 You can use the option `--help`
 to print the different combinations: